Trevbytes/HEMA-club/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This project is hosted on GitHub Pages with only one deployed version. https://trevbytes.github.io/HEMA-club/index.html

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for "HEMA - What is it?" was copied from the [Wikipedia article of HEMA](https://en.wikipedia.org/wiki/Historical_European_martial_arts)

 ### Media

 - The photos used in this site were obtained from the following free-use picture sites ...
   - Pixabay https://pixabay.com/
   - Pexels https://www.pexels.com/